Async Rust, Part One: Futures

 Bonus: Cancellation

-Async functions look and feel a lot like regular functions, but they have a certain extra superpower, and there's another superpower that they're missing.
+Async functions look and feel a lot like regular functions, but they have a certain extra superpower, and there's another superpower they're missing.

 struct Timeout<F> {